ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 * Faces - a set of edges that enclose a surface represents closed shapes such as circle, triangle and so on.

 To get initialize the sketch, first you can specify the :class:`Plane() <ansys.geometry.core.math.plane.Plane>` which represent a plane in space, from which other PyGeometry objects can be located.
-They have a origin and a coordinate system.
-Most methods that create an object is be relative to the current plane.
-The default work plane XY plane with (0,0) as origin.
-You can create 2D objects in the plane and PyGeometry then convert it to the global coordinate system, so that the 2D features executes as expected.

-See :class:`Plane() <ansys.geometry.core.math.plane.Plane>` for further details.

 You can initialize the sketch by: